Your Account Your Account

 - Will the utility monitor my consumption to know when I am home?

 No. The detail of the data from advanced metering cannot detect the presence of people in their homes.
 Advanced meters simply measure energy and water use, not how you use it.
 In order to monitor consumption of appliances, you would need to install a home energy management system, including smart appliances and/or outlets.
 Advanced meters cannot tell whether the energy used is from your oven, air conditioner or hairdryer.

 - Will you turn off or control my thermostat or appliances through these meters?

-No. Participation in all programs that can turn off or control thermostats or appliances is strictly voluntary and controlled through WiFi, not the smart meter system.
+No. Participation in all programs that can turn off or control thermostats or appliances is strictly voluntary and controlled through WiFi, not the advanced meter system.
 For more information on Utilities demand response programs, see Peak Partners.

 - How secure will my utility data be?

-Smart meters pose little to no risk to your privacy and security.
+Advanced meters pose little to no risk to your privacy and security.
 Usage data transmitted across the network is encrypted using industry standard processes and technologies.
 Private customer data is not transmitted to or from the meter.